SebastianHpe/commerce/README.md

 - Create new listings
 - Bid on listings and see the current highest bid
 - Close listings
-- Create a watchlist with favorite listings (WIP)
+- Create a watchlist with favorite listings
 - Filter listings by categories
 - Add comments to listings (WIP)